-We expect to receive net proceeds from the sale of 645,161 Class A Units and 9,000 Class B Units that we are offering to be approximately \$9 million (or approximately \$10.4 million if the underwriter exercises its overallotment option in full), assuming a public offering price of \$1.55 per Class A Unit, which was the last reported sale price of our common stock on The NASDAQ Capital Market on June 8, 2017, and \$1,000 per Class B Unit, after deduction of underwriting discounts and commissions and estimated expenses payable by us, as described in the section below titled "Underwriting."
-Assuming all of the warrants issued in this offering were exercised in full at the exercise price of \$1.94 per share, which is 125% of the last reported sale price of our common stock on The NASDAQ Capital Market on June 8, 2017, we estimate that we would receive additional net proceeds of approximately \$5.8 million.
+We expect to receive net proceeds from the sale of 647,482 Class A Units and 8,100 Class B Units that we are offering to be approximately \$8 million (or approximately \$9.4 million if the underwriter exercises its overallotment option in full), assuming a public offering price of \$1.39 per Class A Unit, which was the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, and \$1,000 per Class B Unit, after deduction of underwriting discounts and commissions and estimated expenses payable by us, as described in the section below titled "Underwriting."
+Assuming all of the warrants issued in this offering were exercised in full at the exercise price of \$1.74 per share, which is 125% of the last reported sale price of our common stock on The NASDAQ Capital Market on June 20, 2017, we estimate that we would receive additional net proceeds of approximately \$11.2 million.
 We cannot predict when or if the warrants will be exercised, however, and it is possible that the warrants may expire and never be exercised.

 We intend to use the net proceeds from this public offering for debt repayment, working capital and general corporate purposes (including research and development and sales and marketing).
 General corporate purposes may include capital expenditures.
 We will continue to invest in research and development to drive our business growth in securing, digitizing and optimizing premises with indoor positioning analytics for businesses and governments.
-With respect to debt repayment, in accordance with the terms and conditions of our subordinated convertible notes issued on May 31, 2017 in the aggregate principal amount of \$2.2 million, to the extent this offering is consummated within 45 days of such issuance date, we will be required to repay the principal amount plus the interest that would have accrued on the notes prior to their maturity on May 31, 2018 at a rate of 10% per annum in the amount of \$220,000 out of the proceeds from this offering.
+With respect to debt repayment, in accordance with the terms and conditions of our subordinated convertible notes issued on May 31, 2017 (the "Notes") in the aggregate principal amount of \$2.2 million, to the extent this offering is consummated within 45 days of such issuance date, we will be required to repay the principal amount at a redemption premium of 10% plus the interest that would have accrued on the notes prior to their maturity on May 31, 2018 at a rate of 10% per annum in an aggregate amount equal to approximately \$2.64 million out of the proceeds from this offering.
 If this offering is consummated any time after the 45th day from the issuance date of the notes, then the holders of such notes may, in their sole discretion, require us to redeem all or a portion of such amount.
-The net proceeds received from the issuance of such notes were used towards (i) the costs and expenses relating to the sale of the notes, (ii) outstanding amounts due and payable to Company counsel, (iii) \$200,000 payable to Hillair Capital Investments L.P. in connection with that certain 8% Original Issue Discount Senior Convertible Debenture, dated as of August 9, 2016, and (iv) general working capital purposes, including the payment of trade payables (which may be through the Company's line of credit with GemCap Lending I, LLC) in the ordinary course of the Company's business and prior practices.
+The net proceeds received from the issuance of such notes were used towards (i) the costs and expenses relating to the sale of the notes, (ii) outstanding amounts due and payable to Company counsel, (iii) \$200,000 payable to Hillair Capital Investments L.P. (the "Debenture") in connection with that certain 8% Original Issue Discount Senior Convertible Debenture, dated as of August 9, 2016, and (iv) general working capital purposes, including the payment of trade payables (which may be through the Company's line of credit with GemCap Lending I, LLC) in the ordinary course of the Company's business and prior practices.
+In addition, we may redeem an aggregate amount of approximately \$2.9 million under the Debenture, representing interest accrued through the date of this prospectus, a periodic redemption amount in an amount equal to \$1.425 million due on November 9, 2017 and \$1,567,500 due on February 9, 2018 which includes a 10% optional repayment premium.